esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-definition-document/README.md

 This tier contains core business services separated by operational and domain driven bounded contexts.
-Systems at this tier should follow a *hexagonal/ports and adapters* architecture pattern and be built to interfaces and abstractions which make them easy to change with new learnings and business needs.
+Systems at this tier should follow a *hexagonal/ports and adapters* architecture pattern and be built to interfaces and abstractions which make them easy to change with new leanings and business needs.

 Note that the goal of this project is to gradually migrate existing and new capabilities from the silos of member organisations into a coherent architecture which is jointly owned Platform and Systems Management group and adheres to its architecture, principles and standards.